Bear (snagboat): History

-Bear was a stern-wheeled, shallow draft steamship ordered by the U.S. Engineers Department of the Army (now known as the United States Army Corps of Engineers) to serve as a snagboat on the Sacramento, the Mokelumne, and the San Joaquin Rivers.
+Bear was a stern-wheeled, shallow draft steamship ordered by the United States Army Corps of Engineers) to serve as a snagboat on the Sacramento, the Mokelumne, and the San Joaquin Rivers.
 Her namesake was the Bear River, a tributary of the Mokelumne River.
 She was designed to replace the first snagboat on the Sacramento River, Seizer (240 GRT) operating since 1881.
 In 1919, a contract was awarded to Schultz & Schultz of San Francisco who won with a bid of $117,000.
 She was completed in 1921.
 She was damaged on the Sacramento River after striking an obstacle in 1926 and sank in 4 feet of water.
 As the more powerful snagboat Yuba (410 GRT) had been completed in 1925, it was decided to not retain her in her former role.
-Her equipment was sold and she was ultimately refloated and repaired at a cost of $15,059 to serve as a quarter boat.
-Her ultimate fate is unknown.
+Her equipment was sold, and she was ultimately refloated and repaired at a cost of $15,059 to serve as a quarter boat.